Regulatory sensitive information

 Each organization is unique and is required to comply with specific sensitive data regulatory requirements.
 Use the Coro interactive discovery tool to assess your specific data governance needs.

-The following table shows the data transactions monitored by Coro.
-It includes information on the type of monitoring (data access, data exposure, or both):
+The following table shows the data transactions detected by Coro.
+It includes information on the type of detection (data access, data exposure, or both):

 Content and attachments of internal (inbound and outbound) email between protected users Access

-Content and attachments of outbound email Access and exposure
+Content and attachments of internal (inbound and outbound) email to unprotected users Access

 Internal and external sharing of cloud drive files Access and exposure

-Coro categorizes sensitive data objects it can monitor and expose into four types:
+Coro categorizes sensitive data objects it can monitor and protect into four types:

 Important